venom-2/RJPOLICE_HACK_383_AlgoPirates_1/README.md

 - **Case Management**: Organize and manage legal cases with detailed information and document attachments.
 - **Interactive Tools**: Auto Chatbot and Bulk SMS Tool.

+### Contribution Guidelines

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix: `git checkout -b feature/new-feature`.
+3. Make your changes and test thoroughly.
+4. Commit your changes: `git commit -m "Add new feature"`.
+5. Push to the branch: `git push origin feature/new-feature`.
+6. Submit a pull request to the main repository.

 ## Backend

 ### Overview